TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/RestrictAccessToFiles.rst

 and adapt or update local versions if needed.

-NGINX web servers
+`nginx`:pn: web servers
 =================

-Administrators running the popular web server `NGINX <https://www.nginx.com/>`_ need to take additional measures: NGINX does not support an approach like Apache or IIS to configure access by putting files into the web document directories - the TYPO3 install procedure can not install good default files and administrators must merge deny patterns into the web servers virtual host configuration.
+Administrators running the popular web server `NGINX <https://www.nginx.com/>`_ need to take additional measures: `nginx`:pn: does not support an approach like `Apache`:pn: or IIS to configure access by putting files into the web document directories - the TYPO3 install procedure can not install good default files and administrators must merge deny patterns into the web servers virtual host configuration.
 A typical example looks like this::